-We are now four or five months away from corn silage harvest, so this might be a good time to conduct training and plan in order to maximize the value of your corn crop.
+We are now few months away from corn silage harvest, so this might be a good time to conduct training and plan in order to maximize the value of your corn crop.

 Through training, we can achieve an educated and motivated crew that has an enthusiastic and organized approach to the common goal of producing high-quality corn silage that will maximize milk production while minimizing grain costs.